Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 pair or a PortInterfaceMapping deﬁnes which differently named PortIn terface elements correlate with each other.

-#@SECTION: 5.
-For each Trigger present in the TriggerInterface of the provided outer
-PortPrototype exactly one connection via DelegationSwConnector to a provided inner PortPrototype or PassThroughSwConnector to a required outer PortPrototype with a compatible Trigger in the TriggerInterface
+5. For each Trigger present in the TriggerInterface of the provided outer PortPrototype exactly one connection via DelegationSwConnector to a provided inner PortPrototype or PassThroughSwConnector to a required outer PortPrototype with a compatible Trigger in the TriggerInterface